juliushaertl/nextcloud-docker-dev/README.md

 This project is very **modular** where you can add [features](#different-feature-you-can-use).
 So, you can use this project for your development environment only.

+⚠ **DO NOT USE THIS IN PRODUCTION** Various settings in this setup are considered insecure and default passwords and secrets are used all over the place.

 If you don't know how to install Docker, please, read this tutorial by Daphne Muller: https://cloud.nextcloud.com/s/iyNGp8ryWxc7Efa
 Be careful : Read the "README.md" of the tutorial written by Daphne Muller first.